-Aligned with the Lebanon Crisis Response Plan (LCRP), the fund is a predictable and complementary source of humanitarian financing, making timely and flexible funding available for life-saving humanitarian and critical stabilization activities.
+The Fund’s activities are aligned with coordinated in-country humanitarian response planning, including the Lebanon Crisis Response Plan (LCRP), allowing the fund to be a predictable and complementary source of humanitarian financing, making timely and flexible funding available for life-saving humanitarian activities.

 Inclusiveness, flexibility, timeliness, efficiency, partnership, transparency and value for money are the principles which underpin the use of the LHF.
 The LHF enables the delivery of humanitarian assistance by specifically focusing on: